 Both have integrated the “loop out” feature, using Boltz and Loop services.

 In Thunderhub, you can choose, from which channel you want to loop out or let Thunderhub to calculate the best option.
 You can choose an internal node onchain address or an external one.

 RTL sometimes works better and you can use bigger amounts.
 You can also go to LN channels, select one you where you have more liquidity on your side and on the right side action buttons you have “loop out” option.

 Done, once you set the terms, it will take a while until the loop out is approved and the funds are sent to your indicated onchain address.
 You can monitor the status in the same page.

 Another mention: If you run a node with a LNbits instance, you have integrated also the Boltz Swap extension right into LNBits, for easy swaps.
 As a merchant that use LNbits for its business this is a very handy tool to “empty” your filled channels from payments, with swaps into onchain address.

 2 - CoinOS.io - web wallet, with onchain and LN functionalities

-This app also could be used as main charging wallet (if you do not have your own node) for a small merchant, as described in another guide here.
+This app also could be used as first level of income wallet (if you do not have your own node) for a small merchant, as described in another guide here.

-CoinOS have integrated swaps and could be used anonymously, inclusing swaps with Liquid Network.
+CoinOS have integrated swaps and could be used anonymously, including swaps with Liquid Network.